digitalrebar/doc/deployment/install/quick.rst

 SSH to an Ubuntu Server 16.04 with 8 GB RAM
 -------------------------------------------

 Note: This quick start focuses on a minimal fast path with Ubuntu 16.04.
-However, Digital Rebar can run on Centos, RHEL and other distros.
+However, Digital Rebar will run on Centos, RHEL and other distros.

 #.
 AWS Path: